-The ability to create rooms is arguably the most helpful part of using Google Chat.
+The ability to create spaces is arguably the most helpful part of using Google Chat.

-You can easily create a room to start a conversation, share files (conveniently kept in a list format), or create and assign tasks to your teammates.
+You can easily start a conversation with multiple team members in a space, share files (conveniently kept in a list format), or create and assign tasks to your teammates.